 If a salary increase was not recommended, the staff member will not receive a letter as this will be documented on the PDR form.

-Progress reviews throughout 2018/19
+Progress reviews throughout the year

 You should have regular progress reviews with your manager throughout the year.
 This should be an extension of the regular discussions you have about how your work is going and the impact of training and development on your work.

 By having these conversations all year, you improve your working relationship with your manager and reduce preparation time before the formal PDR review.
-You can use the final page of the PDR form to make notes in these sessions
+You can use the final page of the PDR form to make notes in these sessions.

 Management Band PDR

 The Management Band PDR is similar to the Professional Staff PDR in that the overall process is the same.
 Additional things to consider for the Management Band PDR are: